 Find the best high yield CD rates below or read the latest certificate of deposits analysis here.

-For a $100,000 deposit, the average one-year jumbo CD yield was 0.3% for the eighth straight week.
-The average five-year yield was 0.92% for the second consecutive week.
+The average one-year CD yield was 0.27% for the 20th straight week.
+The average five-year yield was 0.87% for the sixth week in a row.

-The average money market account yield was 0.09% for the 38th straight week.
+The average money market account yield was 0.09%, where it has been for 42 straight weeks.

 These certificates of deposit offer withdrawal flexibility, but the yields aren't too hot.
 Read more